UCLNatSci/Electromagnetism-Fluids-and-Waves/_sources/waves/longitudinal.md

 ```
 where $KE$ is the total kinetic energy and $PE$ the total potential energy.

-Lets go back to the masses and springs model, the potential energy of each mass shown in Figure 3 would be given by:
+Gping back to the masses and springs model, the potential energy of each mass shown in {numref}`massspringarray` would be:
 ```{math}
 PE = \dots + \frac{1}{2}k\Big[u(x+h,t) - u(x,t)\Big]^2 + \frac{1}{2}k\Big[u(x+2h,t) - u(x+h,t)\Big]^2 + \dots
 ```
 where each of the springs in the chain will contribute to the PE of two masses, depending on their orientation.
-Notice that we don't in this model
+Notice here that there are not any terms
-have any terms like $PE \sim \frac{1}{2}k u^2(x,t)$, this is because we haven't considered the effects at either end of the chain - although these
+like $PE \sim \frac{1}{2}k u^2(x,t)$, this is because we haven't considered the effects at either end of the chain - although these<em> edge effects </em>
-<em> edge effects </em> are really important in real world systems, we will omit them here.
+are really important in real world systems, we will omit them here.

 Using the springs in series result from {eq}`totalspringconstant`, we can rewrite the PE in the form:
 ```{math}